Can Betta Fish See in the Dark? The Surprising Truth About Their Night Vision

 The cones let them see colors, patterns, and details when the tank lights are on.
 Having both types of photoreceptor cells is an adaptation that helps bettas survive in the shallow rice paddies and sluggish brown waters that are their natural habitat.

-So while betta vision in total darkness is limited, their eyes are well adapted to make the most of available light.
-This gives them an advantage in low light conditions over species like goldfish that only have cones.
+While a betta’s vision in total darkness is limited, their eyes are beautifully adapted to make the most of available, fragmented light.
+This gives them an excellent predatory advantage in low-light conditions over many surface-dwelling insects.

-It also means bettas can transition smoothly between a dim tank at night and brighter daytime lighting.
-Their versatile eyesight works well in the captive environment of a home aquarium.
+It also means bettas can smoothly transition between a dim tank at night and brighter daytime lighting without shocking their optical nerves.

 Behavior in Dark vs. Light Conditions